nurilloh2004/nurilloh2004/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 DevOps Engineering / Cloud engineering
-- 🌱 I’m currently learning ...K8s
+- 🌱 I’m currently learning ...GitOps
 - 👯 I’m looking to collaborate on ...DevSysOps engineer
 - 🤔 I’m looking for help with ...
 Raspberry Specialist
 - 💬 Ask me about ...
 Anything